 Redlands is home to the Johnston Center for Integrative Studies, where highly motivated students take charge of their education by designing their own program and interdisciplinary courses.
 Working with their instructors, they put together personalized contracts that emphasize their areas of interest and academic goals.
 There are no grades; instead, students receive extensive written evaluations from professors, describing their individual accomplishments in detail.
 Johnston students live and learn in a complex with two residence halls, faculty offices, a coffeehouse, classrooms, and community spaces.

-The athletic program at Redlands is one of the most successful NCAA Division III programs in the West, with one in five students participating in 10 men’s and 11 women’s sports.
-The Maroon and Gray have won more than 50 conference titles in the past decade, as well as two individual NCAA championships.
+The athletics program at Redlands is one of the most successful NCAA Division III programs in the West, with one in five students participating in 10 men’s and 11 women’s sports.
+The Bulldogs have won more than 50 conference titles in the past decade, as well as two individual NCAA championships.
 The campus is home to some of the finest athletic venues in Southern California, including Ted Runner Stadium and the Thompson Aquatic Center.
-University of Redlands athletes work just as hard on the field as they do in the classroom, and a large percentage of our students are scholar-athletes.
+University of Redlands athletes work as hard on the field as they do in the classroom, and a large percentage of students are scholar-athletes.

 Preparing for the rest of your life

 Redlands will play a key role in your success both before and after graduation.
-Professors will not only advise you on how to meet your goals but will also grant you access to their broad academic and professional networks beyond Redlands that can serve as a bridge to your first job out of college.
-Upon graduation you’ll join the University’s extensive alumni network, including many who are among the world’s most sought-after professionals and community members.
+Professors will not only advise you on how to meet your goals but will also put you in touch with their broad academic and professional networks beyond Redlands that can serve as a bridge to your first job out of college.
+Upon graduation you’ll join the University’s extensive alumni network of more than 50,000, including many who are among the world’s most sought-after professionals and community members.
 Redlands alumni have been hired at Apple, Boeing, Google, the Peace Corps, National Park Service, J.P.
 Morgan Chase, Disney, and other well-regarded employers.
 Many have found that internships secured at Redlands have helped them on their path to success.
-Casey McGrath ’14, a Physics and Math major who won the prestigious Goldwater Award in 2013, spent a summer in Switzerland working at CERN, the world’s most famous laboratory and home of the Large Hadron Collider.
-He is now studying gravitational physics in the PhD program at the University of Wisconsin—Milwaukee.
+Casey McGrath ’14, a Physics and Math major who won the prestigious Goldwater Award in 2013, spent a summer in Switzerland working at CERN, one of world’s most famous laboratories and home of the Large Hadron Collider.
+He is now studying Gravitational Physics in the PhD program at the University of Wisconsin–Milwaukee.

 Top-notch financial aid and scholarships

 Come experience Redlands for yourself.
-We offer tours year-round and other visit experiences for all prospective students.
+Tours are offered year-round, as well as other visit experiences for all prospective students.
 Please visit redlands.edu for more information.

 • Founded: 1907